The hidden cost of “Cheap” Solar?

 • Official Certification: A comprehensive structural assessment was conducted to sign off on the repairs.

-• Full Solar Reinstallation: Upon restoring the roof’s integrity, Sue’s solar system is waiting the be installed in a safe, reliable and durable way.
+• Full Solar Reinstallation: Upon restoring the roof’s integrity, Sue’s solar system is waiting to be installed in a safe, reliable and durable way.

 While these steps ensured the home’s safety, they unfortunately resulted in a significant a bill in the thousands and months of stress trying to rectify the problem, as well as significant lost generation impacting Return On Investment of the solar system